 Confronting A Crisis

-Fossil fuel companies are already benefiting from numerous changes to laws and regulations that have been sold to the public as vital for economic recovery.
+Fossil fuel companies have long benefited from subsidies that have been sold to the public as vital for a robust economy.

 Bond Buying By The Fed

-By August, it had amassed a $3.5 billion portfolio of bonds through the SMCCF, including more than $300 million from energy companies.
-The Fed had bought more fossil fuel bonds than if it was assembling the portfolio based on employment, indebtedness, or stock-market value.
+Under its Secondary Market Corporate Credit facilities, the Fed bought $5.1 billion in corporate bonds from private investors, including $470 million issued by fossil fuels.
+The Fed bought more fossil fuel bonds than if it was assembling the portfolio based on employment, indebtedness, or stock-market value.

-At the outset of the program, the Fed could only purchase corporate bonds and corporate bond ETFs that were rated at least BBB-/Baa3, which is barely considered investment grade.
-Over time, the Fed has relaxed its standards to include companies with even weaker credit, including issuers of “junk bonds” – bonds whose credit ratings fall below “investment-grade.”
+At the outset of the program, the Fed could only purchase corporate bonds and corporate bond ETFs that cleared the low standard of “investment grade”.
+Over time, the Fed relaxed its standards to include companies with even weaker credit, including issuers of “junk bonds” — bonds whose credit ratings fall below “investment-grade.”

 Billionaire hedge fund investor Dan Loeb blasted the lower standards, saying the Fed's investments in junk bonds are "fraught with moral hazard on several fronts."
 Moral hazard occurs when government bailouts lead investors to believe they will be protected against losses, leading to excessive risk-taking.

 As a result, fossil fuels were able to issue nearly $100 billion in new bonds in the months after the Fed announced its backstop.
 In effect, the government empowered private investors to perform their own bailout, based on their confidence that a public bailout would soon follow if the economy faltered.